micahstubbs/adit/readme.md

 ### Latest Updates

+* 1-D and 2-D plots: when building a new plot from scratch, the Adit plot will show you the intermediate steps.
+Try changing the dataset selection to "mtcars" or "diamonds" to see this in action.
+    * The first variable mapped will produce a dot-histogram showing the distribution of that variable (try it on the `y` and `z` axes, too!)
+    * With two variables mapped, a 2-D scatter plot will display (centered on whichever the 3rd, unmapped axis is)
 * `stretch` component allows for two-handed grab and stretch of entities.
   Currently incomplete:
     * Efficient direct update of physics bodies to match scale